mongodb/specifications/source/extended-json.rst

 3. No Legacy Extended JSON representation existed.

 If a BSON type fell into category (1), this specification just declares that form to be canonical, since all drivers, tools, and libraries already know how to parse or output this form.
+The one exception is the regular expression type:

+RegularExpression
+'''''''''''''''''

+The form ``{"$regex: <string>, $options: <string>"}`` has until this specification been canonical.
+The change to ``{"$regularExpression":
+{pattern: <string>, "options": <string>"}}`` is motivated by a conflict between the previous canonical form and the ``$regex`` MongoDB query operator.
+The form specified here disambiguates between the two, such that a parser can accept any MongoDB query, even one containing the ``$regex`` operator.

 Reconciled type wrappers
 ........................